Bob @ Stepno.com

 Finally, evidence that the habit of newspaper reading (and listening to the radio at the same time) sticks when started early...

-with grandmother and our paper 1948
+grandmother and our paper 1948

 photo by R.S.
 Stepno

 That's probably a Sunday Boston paper or Springfield Union.
-The past week's Daily Hampshire Gazettes are stacked on the radiator.
-(My father took the photo.)
+The past week's Daily Hampshire Gazettes are stacked on the radiator in this photo taken by my father.
 I started delivering the Gazette in junior high school and still remember columns by Arthur Hoppe making me laugh--the first byline that ever stuck with me.
-When today's 12-year-olds are turning gray and entering their anec-dotage, will they remember the first Web page, blog or podcast they subscribed to?